Haralambie Eftimie

 Haralambie Eftimie (born 1 September 1934) is a Romanian former football forward and manager.
-He played for teams such as Dinamo Bacău, Dinamo București, Știința Craiova and FC Argeș Pitești, also winning two league titles with Dinamo București.
+He played for clubs such as Dinamo Bacău, Dinamo București, Știința Craiova and FC Argeș Pitești, also winning two league titles with Dinamo București.

 As a manager, Eftimie worked for CS Botoșani, Electroputere Craiova, Dinamo Slatina or Steaua Mecanica Huși, among others, with the latter managing to achieve the highest performances in the club's history.

 International career

-Haralambie Eftimie played three matches at international level for Romania, including two at the 1960 European Nations' Cup qualifiers.
+Eftimie played three matches at international level for Romania, including two at the 1960 European Nations' Cup qualifiers.